 Some Red Sox fans wondered why Joe Girardi hadn’t used closer Mariano Rivera in the bottom of the ninth, but Girardi explained that his star closer (who had pitched the night before) was being rested for the postseason.

 Oh, the complicated and drama-filled career of Alex Rodriguez.
-In this episode of the “Arod Show,” we see Rodriguez just back from a serious injury that kept him out of the lineup all season.
-While he was sidelined, Arod became the focus of an investigation into a clinic called Biogenesis, from whom many MLB players acquired pefrormance enhancing drugs.
+In this episode of the “ARod Show,” we see Rodriguez just back from a serious injury that kept him out of the lineup all season.
+While he was sidelined, ARod became the focus of an investigation into a clinic called Biogenesis, from whom many MLB players acquired performance enhancing drugs.
 On August 5th, as he was coming off the disabled list, Major League Baseball announced that Rodriguez would be suspended for the remainder of 2013 and all of the 2014 season.
-But Arod appealed the decision and was allowed to continue playing while his appeal was pending.
+But ARod appealed the decision and was allowed to continue playing while his appeal was pending.
 Many big league players were upset that the Yankee star was still insisting on appealing and playing considering his past with PEDs.

 September 28, 2014: Fenway crowd witnesses Derek Jeter’s last at-bat

 There’s something about September 28th and these two teams.
 In 2014, Yankee captain Derek Jeter was playing his final season, and as a result he made a farewell tour around baseball.
 And yes, even the Red Sox honored their foe.
 It so happened that the schedule makers had the Yanks in Boston to face the Sox on the last day of the season.
 Both teams were well out of any playoff race but the house was packed for this game, with many Yankee fans making the trip north to Massachusetts to say goodbye to #2.